-All large cruise companies announced they would suspend operations to and from USA ports for 30 days due to the Coronavirus COVID-19 pandemic, CLIA (Cruise Lines International Association) announced on Friday, March 13.
+All large cruise companies announced they would suspend operations to and from USA ports for 30 days due to the COVID pandemic, CLIA (Cruise Lines International Association) announced on Friday, March 13.

 The shutdowns, coming after 2 months of altered itineraries, port closures, and cancelled cruises, are part of the industry's efforts to curb the spread of the virus and to keep passengers, crew members, and communities safe.